znsio/specmatic-documentation/documentation/stubbing_database.md

 This documentation describes how to stub out the Database using JUnit 5.

 ### Pre-requisite Setup
-Add the below-mentioned dependencies in `pom.xml`.Use the latest version of the dependencies.
+Add the below-mentioned dependencies in `pom.xml`.
+Use the latest version of the dependencies.

 ```
 <dependency>